-Increase coming the Net Income after tax and fair value revaluation of the Land Assets and Investment properties net of the dividends declared and distributed during the year.
+Attributable to the generated Net Income after tax and fair value revaluation of the Land Assets and Investment properties, net of the dividends declared and distributed during the year.

-Material (5% or more)changes to the Group's Income Statement as of December 31, 2018 vs. December 31, 2017 relative to last year (by 49%).
-The parent company recorded an 8% improvement on its volume sold this year.
+Material (5% or more)changes to the Group's Income Statement as of December 31, 2018 vs. December 31, 2017